michellel4196/github-tutorial/README.md

 5) Title: Cloud9
 6) Key:
    * Go to your cloud9 tab > top right > gear icon
-   * Go to "SSH key" tab > copy & paste the 2nd SSH key into github
+   * Go to "SSH key" tab > copy & paste the 2nd SSH key into the key section under the title
      * The beginning starts with "ssh-rsa"
-   * Add SSH key (Only need to use once)
+   * Click "Add SSH key" (Only need to use once)
 7) Go to cloud9 > open git-learning IDE
-   * ssh -T git@github.com
+   * Type in `ssh -T git@github.com` into the command line
    * It would say "Hi <your username>!You've successfully authenticated, but GitHub does not provide shell access"

 ---
 ## Repository Setup